WIZnet-ioNIC/WIZnet-PICO-AWS-C/examples/aws_iot_mqtt/README.md

 ## Step 6: Upload and Run

-1. While pressing the BOOTSEL button of Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2 power on the board, the USB mass storage 'RPI-RP2' is automatically mounted.
+1. While pressing the BOOTSEL button of the Pico power on the board, the USB mass storage 'RPI-RP2' or 'RP2350' is automatically mounted.

 ![][link-raspberry_pi_pico_usb_mass_storage]

-2. Drag and drop 'aws_iot_mqtt.uf2' onto the USB mass storage device 'RPI-RP2'.
+2. Drag and drop 'aws_iot_mqtt.uf2' onto the USB mass storage device 'RPI-RP2' or 'RP2350'.

-3. Connect to the serial COM port of Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2 with Tera Term.
+3. Connect to the serial COM port of the pico with Tera Term.

 ![][link-connect_to_serial_com_port]

 4. Reset your board.

-5. If the Connect AWS IoT through MQTT example works normally on Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2, you can see the network information of Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2, connecting to the AWS IoT and publishing the message.
+5. If the Connect AWS IoT through MQTT example works normally on the pico, you can see the network information of the pico and connecting to the AWS IoT and publishing the message.

 ![][link-see_network_information_of_raspberry_pi_pico_connecting_to_aws_iot_and_publishing_message]

 ![][link-subscribe_to_publish_topic_and_receive_publish_message_through_test_function]

-6. If you publish the message through the test function in AWS IoT Core to the subcribe topic was configured in Step 4, you can see that the Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2 receive the message about the subcribe topic.
+6. If you publish the message through the test function in AWS IoT Core to the subcribe topic was configured in Step 4, you can see that the pico receive the message about the subcribe topic.

 ![][link-publish_message_through_test_function]